vizidrix/gocqrs/docs/api_notes.md

 /administration/server/user/rickard/

-i.e. the usecases are "account management" and "user administration", with changepassword and resetpassword respecticaly.
-With that change it became much more easy to handle, on the server and client.
+i.e. the usecases are "account management" and "user administration", with changepassword and resetpassword respectively.
+With that change it became much easier to handle, on the server and client.
 So, again, "customer" to me doesn't sound like a usecase.
 It sounds like exposing the domain model, and that breaks down fantastically when you try to do HATEOAS properly.